shivang57721/rablashijupa_website/p3_step1.md

 ## Correlating trends

-Armed with all the timeseries for each topics and each country, we can correlates them with each other.
+Armed with all the timeseries for each topics and each country, we can correlate them with each other.
 First we pick a single topic and correlate the corresponding times series for each country with each other.
 For example, `Culture.Food and drink` and `Culture.Sports` gives the following correlation matrix for each country.
 A high correlation score would mean that trends happens at similar times for the countries.
 Negative score would mean that if one country receives a high interest rate, the other country would decrease the interest for that topic which is not common from the data we see.
 A value near zero means that trends happens in unrelated time points for the two countries.

 ![png](images/timeseries/output_20_0.png)